philanc/luamonocypher/README.md

 x25519(s, P1) => P2
 	// raw scalar multiplication over curve25519
-	// Note: this function should usually not be used directly.
+	// Note: usually this function should not be used directly.
-	// For DH key exchange, the key_exchange() function below
+	// For DH key exchange, the key_exchange() function above
 	// should be used instead.
 	// --
 	// s: a scalar as a 32-byte string
 	// P1: a point as a 32-byte string
 	// return the product s.P1 as a 32-byte string
-	// the bit distribution in P2 is not uniform, so P2 should
-	// not be directly used as a shared key.
-	// Again, use key_exchange() instead.

 --- EdDSA signature (RFC 8032).